-The principal investigator or project director is encouraged to consult with the Associate Deans or the Office of Foundation, Corporate, and Government Relations who may suggest specific sources of support, offer advice on the criteria stated earlier, and provide assistance in the preparation of a budget.
-The principal investigator or project director must complete the Hamilton College Grant Proposal Endorsement Form (available in the Dean of Faculty Office) to be signed by the Chair of her or his department or program.
-The final proposal and completed endorsement form must be forwarded to the Dean, who shall serve as official signatory for the College.
-The completed proposal may be forwarded to the granting agency by the Dean or, at her or his request, by the principal investigator or project director.
-A copy of all proposals shall be filed with the Dean of Faculty Office.
+The principal investigator or project director is encouraged to consult with the Associate Deans or the Office of Sponsored Programs, who may suggest specific sources of support, offer advice on the criteria stated earlier, and provide assistance in the preparation of a budget.
+The principal investigator or project director must complete the Hamilton College Grant Proposal Transmittal Form (available in the Dean of Faculty Office) to be signed by the Chair of her or his department or program.
+The final proposal and completed transmittal form must be forwarded to the Office of Sponsored Programs, which shall serve as official signatory for the College.
+The completed proposal may be forwarded to the granting agency by the Office of Sponsored Programs or, for certain fellowship opportunities, by the principal investigator or project director.
+A copy of all proposals shall be filed with the Dean of Faculty Office through the Office of Sponsored Programs.
+Award letters and notifications, if they are not delivered directly to the Office of Sponsored Programs by the awarding entity, should be forwarded by the principal investigator or program director.